NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 The first dBFT handled these states explicitly as flags (ConsensusState enum).
-However, dBFT 2.0 can infer this information in a implicit manner, since it has added state recovery mechanisms.
+However, dBFT 2.0 can infer this information in a implicit manner, since it has added a track of preparations signatures and state recovery mechanisms.

 ## Flowchart